How to Save Energy with Outdoor Holiday Decorations

 Remember, the Conscious Consumer Directory can point you in the right direction to find the top rated, ENERGY STAR appliances you may be looking for.

-Gwen is the Founder of CORR Concepts and a Sustainability professional with an MBA in Sustainable Enterprises and LEED AP ID+C accreditation from the GBCI.
-She is also the Founder of the www.CORRTravel.com solo travel blog.
-As a Sustainability professional and Earth Steward, environmental sustainability and biodiversity protection is her "religion" while travel is her passion.
+Gwen is a Sustainability professional with an MBA in Sustainable Enterprises and LEED AP ID+C accreditation from the GBCI.
+She is also the Founder of CORR Travel.
+As a Sustainability professional and Earth Steward, environmental sustainability and biodiversity protection is her “religion”.
+Travel is her passion.